apache/activemq-artemis/docs/user-manual/en/transformers.md

 # Transformers

-A transfomer, as the name suggests, is a component which transforms a message.
+A transformer, as the name suggests, is a component which transforms a message.
 For example, a transformer could modify the body of a message or add or remove properties.
 Both [diverts](diverts.md) and [core bridges](core-bridges.md) support.